Thomas Mannack

 Thomas Mannack (born in 1958) is a German classical archaeologist.

-Mannack obtained his Doctorate in 1992 with Konrad Schauenburg at the University of Kiel.
+Mannack obtained his doctorate in 1992 with Konrad Schauenburg at the University of Kiel.
 The thema of his dissertation was Beazleys spätere und späteste Manieristen.
+The thesis was later published in English by Oxford University Press.
 He is a specialist in the field of ancient ceramics.
 He is in charge of the Beazley Archive database and teaches classical iconography at the University of Oxford.

+Mannack is chair of the British Corpus Vasorum Antiquorum project conducted by the British Academy, and has coauthored CVA volumes on collections of Greek Vases in Winchester College, and Harrow School.